ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 Guidelines for Communications Systems | Applicable | The CloudSystem includes Microsoft Teams which provides video conferencing functionality.
 Guidelines for Enterprise Mobility | Applicable | The CloudSystem includes the management and use of mobile devices.
 Guidelines for Evaluated Products | Applicable | The CloudSystem includes Windows 10 which has been evaluated.
 Additionally, the CloudSystem leverages Office 365 services which include evaluated products.
-Guidelines for ICT Equipment Management | Not Applicable | The CloudSystem does not contain any Information and Communications Technology (ICT) Equipment, and the security of the Azure and Office 365 hosting equipment is the responsibility of Microsoft.
+Guidelines for ICT Equipment Management | Not Applicable | The security of the Azure and Office 365 hosting equipment is the responsibility of Microsoft.
 Guidelines for Media | Applicable | The CloudSystem is responsible for restricting the use of unapproved media.
 Guidelines for System Hardening | Applicable | Hardening of operating systems and applications included in the CloudSystem is applicable.
 Guidelines for System Management | Applicable | Management of CloudSystem system components is applicable.